nforgeio/neonKUBE/README.md

 ## Microsoft Azure

-Follow the steps below to enable an Azure account for neonCLUSTER deployments using the **neon-cli**.
+Follow the steps below to enable an Azure account for neonHIVE deployments using the **neon-cli**.
 You’ll need to sign up for an Azure account [here](https://azure.microsoft.com/en-us/free/), if you don’t already have one.

 Then you need to create credentials the **neon-cli** will use to authenticate with Azure.
 The steps below are somewhat simplified from Microsoft’s [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 The instructions below assume that you have full administrative rights to the Azure subscription.